yukuairoy/codespree/docs/Exercises/programming_exercises.md

 ```

 ---

-## Problem 40: Count Lattice Points in a Circle
+## Problem 40: Lattice Points in a Circle

 Write a function to count all integer lattice points `(x, y)` inside or on the boundary of a circle of radius `r`.